dhconnelly/dhcdev/pages/ml-notes.md

 **Book**: [https://www.oreilly.com/library/view/hands-on-machine-learning/9781098125967/](https://www.oreilly.com/library/view/hands-on-machine-learning/9781098125967/)

 **Status**: Abandoned.
-Fantastic book but goes way deeper into implementation concerns and library/tool usage than I was looking for at the time.
+Fantastic book but goes way deeper into library/tool usage and a million applications than I was looking for.
+Still I think the first few chapters and their exercises helped me develop a reasonable understanding of the ML workflow.

 **Notes and Colabs**: